 Most people can eat gluten without any problem.
 However, for some, even the smallest amount of gluten can trigger a wide array of inflammatory reactions in the body when consumed, with symptoms sometimes lasting for months.
 Sensitivity to gluten presents across a spectrum, sometimes being the primary factor that is making a patient ill, but more often it exacerbates an existing pain condition.

-Gluten is directly correlated with 3 major gastrointestinal disorders: autoimmune celiac disease (CD), non-celiac gluten sensitivity (NCGS) and wheat allergy.
+Gluten is directly correlated with 3 major gastrointestinal disorders: Celiac disease (CD), non-celiac gluten sensitivity (NCGS), and wheat allergy.

+Celiac disease is an autoimmune disorder that is triggered by eating foods that contain gluten.
+Even miniscule amounts can trigger a reaction.
 Celiac disease is characterized by the damage and atrophy of the villi of the intestinal cell lining.
 The villi are finger-like extensions that extend from the wall of the small intestine into the lumen.
 The primary role of these villi is to absorb nutrients from the foods we consume.
 This damage leads to an increase in the space between cells, allowing food particles to enter the bloodstream (also referred to as intestinal permeability or “leaky gut”), and triggers an inflammatory immune response.
-Celiac disease can directly cause atopic problems, nutritional deficiencies, and anemias.
-Research also confirms that individuals with CD have a higher risk of developing other autoimmune disorders, such as Type 1 Diabetes, Sjögren’s Syndrome, Rheumatoid Arthritis, and Hashimoto’s thyroiditis.
+CD can directly cause atopic problems, nutritional deficiencies, and anemias.
+Research also confirms that individuals with CD have a higher risk of developing other autoimmune disorders, such as Type 1 Diabetes, Sjogren’s Syndrome, Rheumatoid Arthritis, and Hashimoto’s thyroiditis.

 People with non-celiac gluten sensitivity share many of the symptoms common to celiac disease but do not test positive for CD.
-Once gluten is eliminated from one’s diet, patients with NCGS will quickly see an improvement of symptoms.
+Once gluten is eliminated from one’s diet, patients with NCGS will quickly see an improvement in several symptoms.

 The most common symptoms of celiac disease and gluten sensitivity are listed below.
 Individuals with these conditions can experience a combination of any number of symptoms and some people with CD report having no symptoms at all.